owoaladetemitope-star/cyber-security-login-analysis/README.md

 ## Purpose

-This project demonstrates practical cybersecurity skills including:
+This project demonstrates practical skills used in both cybersecurity and data roles, including:

-* Threat detection
+- Threat detection and security analysis
-* Data analysis
+- Data analysis and pattern recognition
-* SQL database usage
+- SQL database usage
-* Dashboard development
+- Dashboard development and data visualization

-## Real World Relevance

-This system reflects how security analysts monitor authentication logs to detect:
-- Brute force attacks
-- Account compromise attempts
-- Suspicious login patterns

-This project demonstrates hands-on skills used in real cybersecurity roles including SOC analysis, threat detection, and security data investigation.
+This project demonstrates hands on skills used in real cybersecurity roles including SOC analysis, threat detection, and security data investigation.
 It is designed to simulate real world security monitoring systems used by analysts in Security Operations Centers (SOC).
 This project also applies data analysis techniques to identify patterns, trends, and anomalies in login behavior.